feathersui/feathersui-website/docs/as3-starling/check.md

 ---
-title: How to use the Feathers Check component (Starling version)
+title: How to use the Check component (Starling version)
 sidebar_label: Check
 ---